Sparse regularization of inverse problems by operator-adapted frame thresholding: Conclusion

 \section{Conclusion}

 To overcome the inherent ill-posedness of inverse problems, regularization methods incorporate available prior information about the unknowns to be reconstructed.
 In this context, a useful prior is sparsity with respect to a certain frame.
 There are at least two different regularization strategies implementing sparsity with respect to a frame, namely $\ell^1$-analysis regularization and $\ell^1$-synthesis regularization.
-In this paper, we analyzed BFD-thresholding as a third variant of sparse regularization.
-One advantage of BFD-thresholding compared to other sparse regularization methods is its non-iterative nature leading to fast algorithms.
-Besides having a BFD, actually computing the BFD soft-thresholding estimator \eqref{eq:softest} requires the dual frame $\bar \Uo$.
-While in the general situation, the BFD and the dual frame have to be computed numerically, we have shown that for many practical examples (see Section~\ref{sec:bfd}) they are known explicitly and efficient algorithms are available for its numerical evaluation.
+In this paper, we analyzed DFD-thresholding as a third variant of sparse regularization.
+One advantage of DFD-thresholding compared to other sparse regularization methods is its non-iterative nature leading to fast algorithms.
+Besides having a DFD, actually computing the DFD soft-thresholding estimator \eqref{eq:softest} requires the dual frame $\bar \Uo$.
+While in the general situation, the DFD and the dual frame have to be computed numerically, we have shown that for many practical examples (see Section~\ref{sec:bfd}) they are known explicitly and efficient algorithms are available for its numerical evaluation.

-The BFD-approach presented in this paper is well studied in the context of statistical estimating using certain multi-scale systems.
+The DFD-approach presented in this paper is well studied in the context of statistical estimating using certain multi-scale systems.
 However, its analysis in the context of regularization theory has not been given so far.
-In this paper we closed this gap and presented a complete convergence analysis of BFD-thresholding as regularization method.
+In this paper we closed this gap and presented a complete convergence analysis of DFD-thresholding as regularization method.